mgyucht/databricks-vscode/go/README.md

 6. restart terminal for `zsh` to load new changes

 Once first install is done, you'll need to repeat only the step 3.

+To be able to use the `deco gh` subcommand, perform these steps:

+1. `brew install gh`
+2. `gh auth login`